Vampire bat

-Vampire bats, species of the subfamily Desmodontinae, are leaf-nosed bats found in Central and South America.
+Vampire bats, members of the subfamily Desmodontinae, are leaf-nosed bats currently found in Central and South America.
 Their food source is the blood of other animals, a dietary trait called hematophagy.
 Three extant bat species feed solely on blood: the common vampire bat (Desmodus rotundus), the hairy-legged vampire bat (Diphylla ecaudata), and the white-winged vampire bat (Diaemus youngi).
-All three species are native to the Americas, ranging from Mexico to Brazil, Chile, Uruguay and Argentina.
+Two extinct species of the genus Desmodus have been found in North America.

 Taxonomy

 Due to differences among the three species, each has been placed within a different genus, each consisting of one extant species.
 In the older literature, these three genera were placed within a family of their own, Desmodontidae, but taxonomists have now grouped them as a subfamily, Desmodontinae, in the New World leaf-nosed bat family, Phyllostomidae.

 The three known species of vampire bats all seem more similar to one another than to any other species.
-That suggests that hematophagy evolved only once, and the three species share this common ancestor.
+This suggests that hematophagy evolved only once, and thus that the three species share this presumed common ancestor.